Olive Oil Coffee Cake with Crumb Topping

 Instructions

-• Start with the crumb topping.
-In a medium sized bowl, add the brown sugar, sugar, flour, and cinnamon.
-With a fork, mix everything together until all the ingredients are evenly distributed.
+• To a medium-sized bowl, add the brown sugar, sugar, flour, and cinnamon.
+Mix everything together with a fork until all the ingredients are evenly distributed.

-• While stirring the dry ingredients, begin drizzling the canola oil in slowly.
-Clumps will begin to form.
-Keep drizzling in the oil and mixing until you have used ½ cup of the oil, or until your crumb mixture is completely clumpy, with clumps of all sizes, and slightly moist.
-If your crumb mixture feels too dry, use a few more tsp of oil.
+• Once ½ cup of the canola oil is mixed in, the streusel will be slightly moist and clumpy.
+If your streusel feels too dry, use a few more tsp of oil.
 If it gets too moist, add a little more flour.

-• Set the crumb topping/filling aside in the refrigerator while you prepare the batter.
+• Put the streusel in the refrigerator while you make the cake batter.

 Make the cake batter